The

 * * * * * * * *

-enrollment is limited to 18.
-Hands-on participation is suggested; participants
+The workshop enrollment is limited to 18.
+Hands-on participation is suggested,

-with no prior experience working with computer-based media are also welcome
+but those with no prior experience working with computer-based media are

-to observe.
-The practical outcome is intended to be shown to a wider public
+also welcome to observe.
+The practical work is intended to be shown to

 performance-exhibition, and there will be an open discussion following